nvim-treesitter/nvim-treesitter/README.md

 The goal of `nvim-treesitter` is both to provide a simple and easy way to use the interface for Treesitter in Neovim, but also to add some functionalities to it:

-Some of these features are :
+Some of these features are:

 - [x] Incremental selection
 - [x] Syntax based code folding (`set foldmethod=expr foldexpr=nvim_treesitter#foldexpr()`)